Static Hovering Realization for Multirotor Aerial Vehicles with Tiltable Propellers: STATIC HOVERING

-To characterize the stability of the platform's static hovering at a hovering orientation $\rotMatB^h \in \mathcal{R}$, it is required to understand the force and moment components of the set $\wrenchSet_0$; for simplicity, let us assume that the produced force inside $\wrenchSet_0$ will be relatively close to the hovering force as assumed in proposition \ref{prop:sh_in_w0}.
-However, it is important to analyze the feasible moments inside the corresponding set to understand if the platform can change its hovering orientation and to counteract external disturbances.
+To characterize the stability of the platform's static hovering at a hovering orientation $\rotMatB^h \in \mathcal{R}$, it is required to understand the force and moment components of the set $\wrenchSet_0$; for simplicity, let us assume that the produced force inside $\wrenchSet_0$ to be relatively close to the hovering force as assumed in \cite{baskaya2021ral}.
+However, the analysis of the feasible moments inside the corresponding set is still required to understand if the platform can change its hovering orientation and to counteract external disturbances.
 Let us denote the moment set corresponding to $\wrenchSet_0$ by $\momentSetLocal$.

-To be able to numerically characterize the stability of each hovering orientation $\rotMatB^h \in \mathcal{R}$, let us introduce the Local Hoverability Index (LHI) as the maximum moment the platform can apply in any direction at any orientation $\rotMatB^h \in \mathcal{R}$:
+To be able to numerically characterize the stability of each hovering orientation $\rotMatB^h \in \mathcal{R}$, let us introduce the Local Hoverability Index (LHI) as the maximum moment the platform can apply in any direction at any hovering orientation $\rotMatB^h \in \mathcal{R}$:

 To ease the computation of the LHI, in what follows we will discuss how to compute it from the full allocation matrix $\allocationMatrix$ and the derivative of the control inputs $\cntrlDer$.